rs75/NLP-Projects/README.md

 # NLP Projects
 This repository contains nlp projecte created for the lecture information retireval and textmining at the university of stuttgart.
 ## TweetFinder
-Python implementatuon of the  TF-IDF algorithm to find related tweets to a given tweet.
+Python implementatuon of the  TF-IDF algorithm that finds related tweets to a given tweet.

 #### Example